Davidster/ikari/README.md

 ## TODO

-- stop using release build, switch to dev but with optimizations enabled, but leave debug=true for release builds.
 - fix resolve_path function in file_loader so it can be used outside the context of the engine!
 - path in error messages in file loader module (see TODO: there)
 - renderer should not need to know about the game state!